Rutilus: Characteristics

 Rutilus, according to Rafinesque, was characterised by "Vent posterior nearer to the tail.
 Abdominal fins with nine rays.
 Mouth large and with lips.
 Scales large."
-The smallest species in the genus is R. atropatenus with a maximum total length of 9.5 cm, while the largest are R. frisii and R. meidingeri with a maximum total length of 70 cm.
+The smallest species in the genus is R. sojuchbulagi with a maximum total length of 7 cm, while the largest are R. frisii and R. meidingeri with a maximum total length of 70 cm.

 Distribution

 Rutilus is a widely distributed genus of leuciscids and fishes from this genus are found from Western Europe to Eastern Siberia.